Are Fiducial Marker Placements on PCBs Still Necessary with Modern Manufacturing Capabilities?

 If you want to get the best out of machine assembly, you need to get your fiducial markers right.
 There are few important guidelines when it comes to placing fiducial marker in your design.

 The fiducial marker is made by placing a non-drilled copper layer in a circular shape.
 The fiducial marker must be free from solder mask.

 The optimum size of a fiducial marker should be between 1 and 3 mm.
 A clearance area similar to the diameter of the marker must be maintained.

 For global fiducials, 3 markers are placed on the edge of the boards for the best accuracy.
 In cases where there is insufficient space, at least 1 global fiducial marker is required.

 The fiducial marker must maintain a distance of 0.3 inches to the edge of the board, excluding the clearance area of the fiducial marker.

 For local fiducial, place at least two fiducial markers diagonally on the outside edge of the surface-mounted component.

 When the board is larger, any angular mis-alignment during manufacturing will be smaller.
 This is because a small angular deviation will be easier to detect when the distance between the fiducials is larger.

 A Note on PCB Fiducial Size

-Using professional PCB design software, like Altium’s CircuitStudio®, a fiducial marker can be placed by inserting a pad, changing the pad size to zero, and setting the correct values for the diameter.
+Using professional PCB design software, like Altium’s CircuitStudio®, a fiducial marker can be placed by inserting a pad, changing the hole size to zero, and setting the correct value for the PCB fiducial size.